No-Regret Learning in Bilateral Trade via Global Budget Balance: Introduction

+The key aspects that distinguish bilateral trade from standard online learning models with full or bandit feedback can be identified in two main features: the action space and the challenging partial feedback structure.
+The applicability of previous results to our model is significantly limited due to adversarial input sequences and the need to handle the global budget balance constraint effectively.

+\xhdr{Action space.} The action space is continuous and bidimensional (prices belong to $[0,1]^2$), and neither the gain from trade nor the profit functions are continuous in the prices posted.
+This makes it challenging to discretize the space with a finite grid $G$ such that the best prices in $G$ perform similarly to the best prices in $[0,1]^2$, and such that grid $G$ is small enough that it is possible to learn in an online way its best pair of prices.
+In the absence of any probabilistic or smoothness assumption on the adversary, we cannot rely on a ``smoothing trick'' to induce regularity on the expected gain from trade, as in previous works \citep{CesaBianchiCCFL23}.

-\item \textbf{Feedback scarcity.} Realistic feedback models for bilateral trade are inherently challenging.
-The one-bit feedback model which we consider allows the learner to gain information only about the relative ordering of the prices posted with respect to the private valuations.
-This feedback model is less informative than the traditional bandit feedback model, since the learner cannot even reconstruct the gain from trade received for the specific price it posted.
-For example, if the learner posts price $0.5$ both to the seller and to the buyer, and they accept the trade, there is no way of distinguishing between the case in which the gain from trade is constant (\eg valuations are $(0,1)$) from the case in which the gain from trade is arbitrarily small (\eg valuations are $(0.5-\epsilon,0.5+\epsilon)$ for some small $\epsilon$).
-On the other hand, if one of the two agents reject the trade, then the learner can only infer loose bounds on the lost trade opportunity.
-The key technical tool here is a procedure to estimate the gain from trade.
-In contrast to the approach by \citet{AzarFF22}, our procedure exhibits an ``asymmetric'' nature in its treatment of the seller and the buyer, and it provides biased estimates.
+\xhdr{Partial Feedback.} Partial feedback models for bilateral trade are inherently challenging.
+The one-bit feedback model only informs the learner on whether the trade happened or not, which is significantly less informative than the traditional bandit feedback model, since the learner cannot even reconstruct the gain from trade received for the specific prices it posted.
+For example, if the learner posts price $\nicefrac 12$ to both agents, and they accept the trade, there is no way of distinguishing between the case in which the gain from trade is constant (\eg valuations are $(0,1)$) from the case in which the gain from trade is arbitrarily small (\eg valuations are $(\nicefrac 12-\varepsilon,\nicefrac 12+\varepsilon)$ for some small $\varepsilon$).
+On the other hand, if one of the two agents rejects the trade, then the learner can only infer loose bounds on the valuations.

+\xhdr{Gain from Trade vs. Profit trade-off.} Global budget balance requires that the cumulative sum of profits at the end of the time horizon must be greater than or equal to $0$.
+Therefore, the learner has to maximize its cumulative gain from trade, while accumulating enough profit to enforce global budget balance.
+Balancing this trade-off is a complex task due to the different nature of the two objectives: gain from trade is maximized by setting identical prices for both agents, whereas profit is maximized by selecting prices that are ``far from each other''.
+To see this, consider an instance where valuations are either $(s_t,b_t)=(0,1)$ or $(s_t,b_t)=(\nicefrac 12-\varepsilon,\nicefrac 12+\varepsilon)$ with equal probability, for some small $\varepsilon>0$.
+To achieve maximum expected profit, the learner would always set the price at $0$ for the seller and $1$ for the buyer.
+On the other hand, to maximize the expected gain from trade, the learner would always offer $\nicefrac 12$ to both agents.